 Federal Duck Stamp is required for all waterfowl hunters 16 years old or older including resident landowners and their immediate family.
 The stamp is valid from July 1–June 30 and must be signed in ink across the face.
 The Federal Migratory Bird Hunting and Conservation Stamp is available at US Post Offices, 1-800-STAMP24 or usps.com.

-Lifetime Sportsman’s License is a license that covers all hunting and fishing privileges excluding: Dog Deer License, Alligator License, and Federal Duck Stamp.
+Sportsman’s License is a license that covers all hunting and fishing privileges excluding: Dog Deer License, Alligator License, and Federal Duck Stamp.
 This license specifically includes Hunting, Big Game, WMA, Georgia Waterfowl Conservation, Fishing and Trout Licenses.
 Migratory bird hunters must obtain a H.I.P. license.
+Saltwater anglers must obtain a SIP license.
 Deer hunters must obtain a deer harvest record.
 Dog Deer hunters must obtain a Dog Deer license (free of charge).

 Lifetime Licenses are valid for the life of the person and cover all hunting and fishing privileges (except Federal Duck Stamp).
 This specifically includes Alligator, Hunting, Big Game, WMA, Georgia Waterfowl Conservation, Fishing, and Trout Licenses.
 Migratory bird hunters must obtain a H.I.P. license.
+Saltwater anglers must obtain a SIP license.
 Deer hunters must obtain a deer harvest record.
 Dog-Deer hunters must obtain a Dog-Deer license (free of charge).
 Lifetime License applications can be obtained at gohuntgeorgia.com, Wildlife Resources Division (WRD) offices, or by mail.
+For identification and proof of residency requirements see information above.
 Lifetime license remains valid if the licensee moves outside of Georgia.

 Resident / Non-Resident Shooting Preserve License: A 2-year ($12) or lifetime ($75) shooting preserve license is available to residents and nonresidents that covers hunting pen raised game birds and fishing in any private or state waters within the boundaries of licensed private or licensed commercial shooting preserves.
 Hunter safety requirements for persons hunting pen raised game birds on properly licensed shooting preserves may be met by hunter education instruction that, at minimum, demonstrates techniques for proper firearm handling, unloading, and safety.
 Appropriate licenses, hunter safety certification requirements, and state seasons and regulations apply when hunting wild game birds or other wildlife on shooting preserves, except that it shall be lawful to hunt bobwhite quail between October 1 and March 31 of the following year on licensed shooting preserves.